Healthy Homemade Cat Treat Recipes

 - Cut the loaf into 1/4" thick slices, and then cut the slices into bite-sized pieces.

 - Bake the cat treats in a microwave oven on high for approximately 2½ to 3 minutes.
 For a conventional oven, follow the instructions above and place the bite-sized pieces on an ungreased cookie sheet and bake at 350 degrees for approximately 30 minutes or until crispy.

 - Cool completely before storing or feeding the treats to your cat.

 Snack “Triangles” from Canned Cat Food:

 - Preheat oven to 350 degrees.

-- Spread 1/2 can of cat food onto a sheet of waxed paper.
+- Spread 1/2 of a 5.5 oz can of cat food onto a sheet of waxed paper.

 - Cut the flattened cat food into triangles, each 1/2 inch thick.